 - File System: This is the file system with which you want to format the drive.
 There’s a default file system — usually NTFS for internal drives and ExFAT for external — so it’s best to leave that.
 If you want to change the file system, you can do so here.
 It’s important to note, though, that internal drives can only be formatted to NTFS.

 - Allocation Unit Size: The allocation unit size is how large each storage block is on the drive.
 In almost all cases, leaving the setting on its default is the best option, but you can read up on the math behind it if you’re trying to optimize your drive.

 - Quick Format: The quick format box is toggled by default.
-That means Windows will delete the file structure of the drive, though the data is still accessible if you use hard drive forensics tools.
+That means Windows will delete the file structure of the drive, though the information is still accessible if you use hard drive forensics tools.
 Doing a full format takes longer, but it’ll overwrite your data and scan for bad sectors.

 Though we went over the settings, the best thing to do is probably to leave them on their defaults.
 Once everything is set, all you need to do is click “start” and wait for the progress bar to fill.

-Formatting, and dealing with hard drive-related matters in general, is easy in macOS.
+Formatting and dealing with hard drive-related matters, in general, is easy in macOS.
 Unlike Windows, macOS gives you the tools to format, partition, restore and repair your hard drive from a single screen that can be found in your utilities.